hat-open/hat-event/docs/server.rst

 registers new events as they are received.
 Eventer Client registers received events directly to backend overriding Engines event processing.

-During communication with remote Event Server, if Event Server is in operational mode, additional events representing synchronization status will be registered.
-These events are registered with Engine's `register` method together with source ``SERVER``.
+During communication with remote Event Server, additional events representing synchronization status will be registered.
+These events are registered on remote event server via Eventer register message.
+If local Event Server is in operational mode, these events will also be registered in local Event Server with Engine's `register` method together with source ``SERVER``.
 Event type is ``event/<server_id>/synced/<remote_server_id>`` where ``<server_id>`` represent identification of local server and ``<remote_server_id>`` represent identification of remote server.
 Source